Table Of Content

 Let’s say that a restaurant’s website uses adaptive design. and they know that a mobile user accessing their page may be in the action stage, and is more likely to be vetting the restaurant as a possible dining option.

-Now while there are pros to using adaptive design for your websites, there are a few cons you need to be aware of in order to make an informed decision.
+While there are many adaptive design advantages design for your simple websites, there are a few cons you need to be aware of in order to make an informed decision.
 They include:

 - The design is extremely labor intensive